jax-ml/jax-ai-stack/docs/source/JAX_for_LLM_pretraining.md

 Start training.
 It takes ~50 minutes on Colab.

-Note that for data parallel, we are sharding the training data along the `batch` axis using `jax.device_put` with `NamedSharding`.
+Note that for data parallel, we are sharding the training data along the `batch` axis using `jax.device_put`.

 We are also using the `jax.vmap` transformation to produce the target sequences faster.